ItoErika/PBDB_Fidelity/stats.md

 9,508
 ````

-#### Number of documents after subsetting DeepDiveData to only documents that contain sedimentary, marine units with no fossils according to PBDB
+#### Number of documents after subsetting DeepDiveData to only documents that contain sedimentary, marine units with no fossils according to PBDB:
 `length((unique(SubsetDeepDive[,"docid"])))`
 ````R
 4,753